 To give an example: certain special qualities of being English have always interested me.
 The fact that so many Englishmen identify with their country becomes interesting once this particular idealism is upset, as with the Boer War.
 This thought led to Something To Answer For.
 Similarly, the idea that opposing political views do not rule out warm personal friendship led to The Picnic at Sakkara; and the fact that everyone is a bit madder than they pretend to be, and that morality is bound up with coming to terms with that madness and breaking through ‘reality’ and freedom from self deception, led to A Lot to Ask.

 Once I have this psychological inspiration, I think of how to write it down.
 For me it is technically necessary to have the whole thing clearly in my mind and firmly planted in the past, as opposed to ‘improvising’ the events.
 The novelist who remembers and recreates an imaginary past (e.g. Dickens who wrote about a world 25 years earlier), is able to organise his or her material in a more interesting and effective way.
-The novelist who improvises and is following a story in a close time sequence may fall into difficulties and clumsiness – he or she has no choice but to build blindly in instalments of ‘seven years later,’ or whatever the time frame is.
+The novelist who improvises and is following a story in a close time sequence may fall into difficulties and clumsiness – he has no choice but to build blindly in instalments of ‘seven years later,’ or whatever the time frame is.

 Another advantage to the approach I use is that the imagination is working in a period where it is confident.
 For example, the novel I am currently writing: the original idea was for a novel set in Bombay (I’m drawn to explorations of relations between different races, in this case English and Indian), but I could not establish it clearly enough.
 This was because, firstly, I did not know enough about life in Bombay, and had no personal past I could fit it into.
 Secondly, although the central subject was interesting enough, it only existed in a vacuum: there was no sense of a larger history going on.
 The best I could do was something rather in the style of Somerset Maugham, a club story about strange goings on in foreign parts.
 I wanted something more inward.
 I thus transferred the whole setting to Egypt, 1941-2, before the battle of El Alamein: a location that I was far more confident with.
 It was so long ago that I could tease out the significance of the story in whatever order I liked; I did not need a straightforward chronological sequence.
 Cairo 1941-2 was also vividly present in my imagination.